-Classes meet on Fridays, usually from 8:30 am to 4:00 pm, for ten Fridays in a semester.
-Please see the class schedule for more detailed information about class times.
+Classes meet on Fridays in the fall, usually from 8:30 am to 4:00 pm, for ten Fridays.
+Please see the class schedule for the Fall 2014 cohort for more detailed information about class times.
 Class size is limited to 24 participants at each location.

-The Fall 2014 series will take place in Montpelier, at the Comfort Inn and Suites at Maplewood, and in Brattleboro at the Marlboro College Graduate and Professional Studies Center.
+The Fall 2015 series will take place in the Burlington area and in Brattleboro at the Marlboro College Graduate and Professional Studies Center.

 Students can miss two workshops and still successfully complete the certificate course.
-Excused absences may be made up the following semester, space permitting.
+Excused absences may be made up the following fall, space permitting.

 Students who wish to apply learning from the certificate program to a real-world project can enroll in NPM601: The Practicum in Nonprofit Management.
 Upon successful completion of the practicum course, students receive 3 graduate credits issued by the Marlboro College Graduate and Professional Studies Program.
 These credits can be used to satisfy elective credits for Marlboro's MS in Managing Mission Driven Organizations degree.

 Students can enroll in the practicum concurrently with the certificate program, or in any subsequent semester.
 The practicum is a guided independent study that challenges students to take the certificate learning to a deeper level by applying the concepts and techniques to a real nonprofit organization.
 Past projects include everything from designing a Facebook presence for a social service organization to performing a cost-benefit analysis on a daycare program, from developing the agenda for a critical board retreat at an independent school to reimagining the annual fund campaign at a museum.
 Practicum students complete projects that improve their organizations in exciting and demonstrable ways.